CSUwangj/ZDaily/content/2020-09-30-Daily-Challenge/index.md

 my answer:
   - first one
-    - [ ] there too many ways of alignment, use unified alignment like left align.
+    - [F] there too many ways of alignment, use unified alignment like left align.
-    - [ ] separate contact information
+    - [HT] separate contact information
   - second one
-    - [ ] there are central align and left align, where central align with multiple midlines. use left align and align with less alignments
+    - [F] there are central align and left align, where central align with multiple midlines. use left align and align with fewer alignments
     - [HT] remove unnecessary information like `Horseback Riding`、`For more ... ride call:`
     - [HT] remove `Est. 2003`

-find differences and think out of improvements is so different, later one is so hard...
+finding differences is so different from thinking about improvements, the later one is so hard...

 # As Far from Land as Possible